web_0300.jpg

 Please note that neither the request for, nor the granting of, a need-based fee waiver has any bearing on admissions decisions.
 Yale Law School employs a need-blind admissions process and encourages applicants from all socio-economic backgrounds to apply.

-You must receive, or expect to receive, by the summer of 2024 a bachelor's degree (or the equivalent) from an approved undergraduate institution in order to be eligible to apply.
+You must receive, or expect to receive, by the summer of 2025 a bachelor's degree (or the equivalent) from an approved undergraduate institution in order to be eligible to apply.
 All offers of admission are contingent upon graduation.

-You must submit to LSAC transcripts from each college or university you attended, including all schools you attended for graduate or professional study.
+You must submit to LSAC transcripts from each college or university you attended, including study abroad and all schools you attended for graduate or professional study.
 Even if one school includes summary data regarding courses from another school on its transcript, an official transcript from each institution must be submitted.
 Yale Law School strongly encourages applicants to submit transcripts, through LSAC, reflecting all coursework completed through the time of application and further encourages applicants to submit updated transcripts as additional coursework is completed.
 We suggest that you allow at least six weeks for a transcript to be processed by LSAC.
 For detailed instructions, please visit the LSAC transcript webpage.

 In light of the circumstances posed by COVID-19, Yale Law School recognizes that transcripts may reflect mandatory or optional pass/fail or credit/no credit grades.
 These grades will not be viewed negatively by the Admissions Office and the Law School will maintain a holistic review process for all applications.